zezewewe/RealTimeMusicSynth/Analysis.md

 |----------------------------------------------------|-------|
 | Latency, Ln (sum of (tn/ti)*Ti) (ms)               | 22.26 |

 Since latency, Ln (22.26ms) is lesser than the longest initiation task, tn (100ms), all tasks are executed within the interval of the longest task.

 # Critical Instant Analysis <a name="critical"></a>
 A critical instant for a task is defined to be an instant at which a request for that task will have the largest response time.
-In other words, it is the worst-case scenario where every task i is initiated at the same time.
+In other words, it considers the worst-case scenario where every task i is initiated at the same time.

+Critical analysis for rate monotonic scheduling:
+Assumptions:
+1. Single CPU
+2. Tasks have fixed execution times
+3. Fixied initiation interval for each task, which is also its deadline
+4. No dependencies, no switching overheads
+5. Fixed task priority

-We consider the latency of the lowest-priority task (highest initiation interval, tn) and compare that to tn.
-For the schedule to work, the latency has to be less than tn.
+We consider the latency of the lowest-priority task (highest initiation interval, τn) and compare that to τn.
+For the schedule to work, the latency has to be less than τn.

 -- How we adapted the code --